respondcreate/django-versatileimagefield/README.md

 All images created by a Filter are stored within a folder named `__filtered__` that sits in the same directory as the original image.
 If you'd like to change the name of this folder to something other than '__filtered__', adjust the value of `VERSATILEIMAGEFIELD_SETTINGS['filtered_directory_name']` within your settings file.

-Filters are quick and easy to write, for more information about creating your own, see the 'Writing Custom Filters' section below.
+Filters are quick and easy to write, for more information about creating your own, see the [Writing a Custom Filter](#writing-a-custom-filter) section below.

-## Accessing Sizers / Filters in Templates ##
+### Using Sizers / Filters in Templates ###

 Template usage is straight forward and easy since both attributes and dictionary keys can be accessed via dot-notation; no crufty templatetags necessary: